-Those registering online must download, print, and sign the Emergency Medical Form and return it to the Lifelong Learning office (either in person or by mail, email, or fax).
+Those registering online must download, print, and sign the Emergency Medical Form and return it to the ILR office (either in person or by mail, email, or fax).
 This form is Miami policy and is required prior to ILR participation.

-Also, please note that those needing a parking pass will need to call, fax, or email the Lifelong Learning office with their request (or include it with your Emergency Medical Form submission) including the following information: name, address, phone, license plate number, and state of vehicle’s registration.
+Also, please note that those needing a parking pass will need to call, fax, or email the ILR office with their request (or include it with your Emergency Medical Form submission) including the following information: name, address, phone, birth date, license plate number, and state of vehicle’s registration.

 Paying by Credit Card?

-Please note that credit cards — Mastercard, Discover, American Express, and Diner’s Club (Miami’s registration system does not accept Visa) — can now only be accepted when registering online.
+Please note that credit cards — Mastercard, Visa, Discover, American Express, and Diner’s Club — can now only be accepted when registering online.
 Please note that when paying online by credit card, you will be charged a nominal “convenience fee” for this service.

 Those choosing to walk-in or mail-in their registrations must pay by check.

-Because credit cards can no longer be taken in the Lifelong Learning office, registration by phone will not be available.
+Because credit cards can no longer be taken in the ILR office, registration by phone will not be available.

 New ILR Class Location

-We’re proud to introduce two days of programming at our newest location, Mount Pleasant Retirement Village in Monroe.
-This site offers wonderful meeting spaces, convenient parking, and friendly, helpful staff.
+We’re proud to introduce programming at our newest location, Berkeley Square in Hamilton.
+This site offers wonderful meeting spaces, convenient parking, on-site dining options, and friendly, helpful staff.